codesuki/react-d3-components/README.md

 The scales are normal D3 objects, their documentation can be found [here](https://github.com/mbostock/d3/wiki/Ordinal-Scales) and [here](https://github.com/mbostock/d3/wiki/Quantitative-Scales).

-There are more parameters like barPadding, strokeWidth, fill, opacity...
+There are more parameters like barPadding, strokeWidth, fill, opacity, etc. please check the documentation for details.
-They will be documented soon.

 ```javascript
 var xScale = d3.scale.ordinal(); //... + set it up appropriately